Priyansh-Kesharwani/Facial-Image-Search-Engine-CIBR-with-Milvus/README.md

 4. Return image filenames/metadata associated with matched face vectors.

-## Conclusion

 This facial image search engine combines state-of-the-art deep learning with Milvus' purpose-built vector search capabilities.
 It can reliably scale to billions of face images for applications like de-duplication and identity search.

-Some possible next steps include integrating with front-end apps, deploying to cloud infrastructure, and optimizing for large datasets.
-Overall, this showcases how Milvus can enable robust and scalable similarity search in domains like facial recognition.

-**Repository Name Suggestion**: "FacialSearch-Milvus"

-Feel free to clone this repository and explore the power of facial image search with Milvus!